American Chinese cuisine: History

-American Chinese cuisine can be traced back to the California Gold Rush (1848–1855) when Chinese immigrants came in search for work as gold miners and railroad workers.
+American Chinese cuisine can be traced back to the California Gold Rush (1848–1855) when Chinese immigrants came in search of work as gold miners and railroad workers.
 As more Chinese arrived, the state introduced laws that prohibited immigrants from owning land.
 Chinese therefore gathered in cities and started small businesses, including restaurants and laundry services.
 These smaller restaurants adapted Chinese food to suit the tastes of American customers, such as miners and railroad workers, serving a variety of dishes, ranging from pork chop sandwiches and apple pie to beans and eggs.
 They later opened restaurants in towns where Chinese food was completely unknown, using local ingredients and cooking procedures to adapt their customer preferences.
 By the late 19th century, Chinese Americans in San Francisco operated luxurious restaurants patronized mainly by Chinese customers.
 Many restaurant owners were self-taught family cooks who improvised cooking methods using whatever ingredients were available.

 The California Gold Rush (1848–1855) brought 20,000–30,000 immigrants to the US from Canton (Guangdong province), China.
 The location of the first Chinese restaurant has sparked debate.
-Some say it was Macau and Woosung, while others cite Canton Restaurant.
+Some say it was the Macau and Woosung restaurant buffet, while others cite the Canton Restaurant.
 Neither one of these restaurants have any surviving photographs; the only reliable information is that these two restaurants were founded in 1849 in San Francisco.
 Either way, these and other such restaurants were central features in the daily lives of Chinese immigrants.
 They provided a connection to home, particularly for the many bachelors who did not have the resources or knowledge to cook for themselves.
 These populations were substantial: In 1852, the ratio of male to female Chinese immigrants was 18:1.
 These restaurants served as gathering places and cultural centers for the Chinese community.
 By 1850, there were five Chinese restaurants in San Francisco.
 Soon after, significant amounts of food were being imported from China to America's west coast.

 The trend spread steadily eastward with the development of the American railways, particularly to New York City.
 The Chinese Exclusion Act allowed merchants to enter the country, and in 1915, restaurant owners became eligible for merchant visas; these visas fueled the opening of Chinese restaurants as an immigration vehicle.
 The merchant status was based on the use of rotating managers.
 Restaurants would operate as a partnership among many people, rotating different partners through the management responsibilities and establishing them as merchants to earn the exemption.